-- Anyone can file a complaint; discretion of administration to pursue discipline; complainant doesn't control. - Other processes may lead to discipline (SVSH, IGA/retaliation, research misconduct, harassment/discrimination) - Early resolution, short of formal investigation and subsequent hearings, always sought (if achieves goals) - Preliminary inquiry: often conducted first to assess if formal investigation is merited; documented meeting option - Formal investigation to determine "probable cause;" preponderance of evidence the practical standard
+- Anyone can file a complaint; discretion of administration to pursue discipline; complainant doesn't control. - Other processes may lead to discipline (SVSH, IGA/retaliation, research misconduct, harassment/discrimination) - Early resolution, short of formal investigation and subsequent hearings, always sought (if goals can be achieved) - Preliminary inquiry: often conducted first to assess if formal investigation is merited; documented meeting option. - Formal investigation to determine "probable cause;" preponderance of evidence the practical standard.